karagenc/socket.io-go/README.md

 ### I want to send big files.

-### Sometimes Socket.IO doesn't notice when the network connection is down
+### Sometimes Socket.IO doesn't notice when the network connection is down.

 Try reducing pingInterval and pingTimeout.